xlurio/xlurio/README.md

 # Hi There!

 I'm Lucas Calegario, an entusiastic and self taught backend developer trying to start my career on technology.
-The language I have more experience is Python, but I'm currently adventuring my self on C# since it gain support for Linux.
+The language I have more experience with is Python, but I'm currently adventuring my self on C# since it received support for Linux.

 ## What Am I Up To?